 Buffer strips should be measured from the top of the watercourse/body's bank.
-While 10m is a minimum width for a buffer strip, the width of a watercourse/size of waterbody should be considered when calculating a suitable width, with wider water courses/larger water bodies requiring wider buffer strips.
+While 10m is as a minimum width for a buffer strip, the width of a watercourse/size of waterbody should be considered when calculating a suitable width, with wider water courses/larger water bodies requiring wider buffer strips.
 Where the ground surrounding a water course/body is steeply sloping a wider buffer strip should also be considered.
+Where vegetation is planted on buffer strips, it should be representative or mirror native vegetation in the area.

-Indicator Reference Indicator Description Possible Responses (Verifier) FAR 4 7 1 Has the Company developed a documented Water Protection Plan taking into consideration the guidance of this Criteria?
-Y, N FAR 4 7 2 What percentage of supplying farms have received communication of the relevant elements of the Water Protection Plan? % FAR 4 7 3 What percentage of supplying farms have been monitored and are confirmed as implementing effective practices to promote Water Protection Plan? %
+Indicator Indicator Description Verifier FAR 4 7 1 Has the Company developed a documented Water Protection Y, N Plan taking into consideration the guidance of this Criteria?
+FAR 4 7 2 What percentage of supplying farms have received % communication of the relevant elements of the Water Protection Plan?
+FAR 4 7 3 What percentage of supplying farms have been monitored and % are confirmed as implementing effective practices to promote Water Protection Plan?